jpablo/haskell-scala-js/src/main/tut/1-informal-introduction.md

 ```

 We can observe a few differences:

-* The Python version doesn't need the temporal variable because multiple assignment: `a, b = b, a + b` works element by element: "n to n"
+* The Python version doesn't need the temporal variable because multiple assignment: `a, b = b, a + b` works element by element.

- In contrast, Scala has a special version that is more like "n to 1" that works like this
+ In contrast, Scala has a special version that works like this

  ```tut
  val x, y, z = Math.random
  ```

- The expression on the right (1) is evaluated as many times as variables on the left (n).
+ The expression on the right is evaluated as many times as variables on the left.

 * Scala does not use indentation as part of the syntax.
 The body of the `while` loop consists of the block immediately next to it; curly brackets `{}` are required if there is more than one line (as in this case).